John Ford Annual Award

 Eastwood’s directorial sense of what formed and informs America is close to Ford’s, most especially the migrant’s or the underdog’s distance from the ‘establishment’.

 Over almost a century of directing, John Ford (from 1917–64) and Clint Eastwood (from 1971) have explored the pulse of America, its complex, multi-dimensional character.
-Whether their films are informed by the direct Irish ancestry of Ford, or Eastwood’s combination of Irish, Scottish and English roots, which perhaps reflects more fully the island of Ireland’s ethic diversity, the comparisons between the two are all the more intriguing and productive.
+Whether their films are informed by the direct Irish ancestry of Ford, or Eastwood’s combination of Irish, Scottish and English roots, which perhaps reflects more fully the island of Ireland’s ethnic diversity, the comparisons between the two are all the more intriguing and productive.
 In this regard, it is revealing that one of Eastwood’s favourite films is Ford’s ‘autobiographical’ How Green Was My Valley (1941), a film of displaced Irishness in a Welsh setting.”

 Kevin Rockett, JOHN FORD Ireland Committee Member, Professor in the Department of Film Studies, Trinity College, Dublin.